 On Campus: Leadership and Design Thinking for Corporate Sustainability Challenges, is a 2.5-day program on campus that prepares professionals to lead change in their organizations by learning and applying transformative leadership and design thinking approaches to sustainability challenges.
 Participants who take the online course and attend the in-person program will receive a Stanford Certificate of Completion.

 "Leadership and Design Thinking for Corporate Sustainability Challenges" is a 2.5 day course on Stanford's campus for organizational leaders focused on promoting sustainability and resilience in today’s complex environment.
 You will learn how to apply design thinking and transformative leadership skills from Stanford's experienced faculty while networking with other global managers from corporate, government, and non-profit fields.
-Dates: September 11-13, 2019.
+Dates: TBD October 2020.